 The Rf Value Represents the Moving Distance of the Compound

-When you decide on a developing solvent and do thin layer chromatography, the Rf value is determined.
-Rf value means the distance that the compound moved.
+When you decide on a developing solvent and do thin-layer chromatography, you get the Rf value.
+Rf value means the distance that the compound has moved.
 The Rf value can be easily obtained by calculating the distance between the developing solvent and the distance the compound moved.

-- Rf value = distance to move compound ÷ distance to move developing solvent
+- Rf value = distance moved by the compound ÷ distance moved by the developing solvent

 For example, in the following conditions, the Rf values are 0.6 and 0.2, respectively.

-The more polar compounds interact with the silica gel, the more likely they are to interact with the silica gel.
-Since it is strongly adsorbed by silica gel, it is difficult to move forward and the Rf value decreases.
+The more polar a compound is, the more it interacts with the silica gel.
+Since it is strongly adsorbed by silica gel, it is difficult to move forward, and the Rf value decreases.
 On the other hand, highly hydrophobic compounds are less likely to be adsorbed by silica gel, so their Rf value is higher.

 Of course, the Rf value is completely different depending on the developing solvent.
 The higher the ratio of ethyl acetate in the mobile phase, the more quickly the compound moves forward with the ethyl acetate.

-Make 3 or More Spots in the TLC
+Make Three or More Spots in the TLC

-When synthesizing a compound, even if you use thin layer chromatography to detect a spot of compound, you cannot determine whether the spot that appears is raw material A or compound C. Since there is no reference material, it is not known whether the reaction is in progress, whether it has failed, or whether all of the synthetic reactions have been completed.
+When synthesizing a compound, even if you use thin-layer chromatography to detect a spot of a compound, you cannot determine whether the spot that appears is raw material A or compound C. Since there is no reference material, you cannot determine whether the reaction is in progress, has failed, or has been completed.

 So, spot the material A, material A + synthesized solution, and synthesized solution.
 It looks like the following.

-If the spot is at the same position as the raw material A, the spot is the raw material A. In addition, if you see material A in the synthetic solution that is spotted on the far right, you can assume that material A is still in the solution and that the reaction is in progress.
+If a spot is observed at the same position as raw material A, it can be determined that the spot is raw material A. If raw material A is observed in the synthesis solution with the rightmost spot, it means that raw material A is still in the solution and the reaction is in progress.

-On the other hand, if raw material A disappears, the synthesis is complete and the target compound can be confirmed by TLC.
+On the other hand, if raw material A disappears, the synthesis is complete and you can confirm that you have synthesized the target compound by TLC.

-There is a reason for not spotting raw material B. The reason for not spotting raw material B is that it is not easy to observe.
-In thin layer chromatography, the spotting is mainly checked using a UV lamp.
-Since raw material B cannot be confirmed by a UV lamp, it is not spotted on the TLC.
+There is a reason for not spotting raw material B. It is because it is not easily observable.
+In thin-layer chromatography, we mainly use a UV lamp to check for the presence of spots.
+Since raw material B cannot be checked by a UV lamp, it is not spotted on the TLC.